mgbckr/docker-cloud-stack/README.md

 # docker-cloud-stack
-My solution to running [HDFS](), [Zookeeper](), [Accumulo]() and [Kafka]() on Docker.
+My solution to running [Hadoop's HDFS](https://hadoop.apache.org/), [Zookeeper](https://zookeeper.apache.org/), [Kafka](https://kafka.apache.org/) and [Accumulo](https://accumulo.apache.org/) on [Docker](https://www.docker.com/).
 This might not be the most elegant version and its not 100% refined but it serves as a working example.
 The setup allows to locally start-up a multi-node cluster on the fly.
 Porting it to a real cluster is pretty much straightforward (we did it :)).
 However, note that this config uses defaults where ever possible, so hardening the setup for production is still required.
+Overall, this setup should still be a good starting point to get the above mentioned stack up and running via Docker.

 ## Quickstart